bormaxi8080/osint-timeline/DRAFT.md

 HyperExtract.
 Smart Knowledge Extraction CLI.
 Transform documents into structured knowledge with one command: https://github.com/yifanfeng97/Hyper-Extract

+Repo2RLEnv synthesizes **verifiable** training and evaluation data from existing repositories, exports it into a uniform spec, and pushes it straight to the Hugging Face Hub.
+The output spec is [Harbor](https://github.com/harbor-framework/harbor)'s, so every dataset you produce drops directly into any Harbor-compatible runtime - no glue code: https://github.com/mathieuflamant/repo2rlenv

 IAGA Sentinel.
 The EU AI Act conformity evidence layer for AI agents: https://github.com/EdoardoBambini/IAGA-Sentinel

 ----